 - reviewing and monitoring the Group’s policies and practices in the area of social responsibility; within its missions in this field (enlarged from December 15,2017) it shall notably review, in light of the Group’s strategy, the Group’s commitments and policies in the area of ethics and social, environmental and societal responsibility, application and implementation of such policies and the results thereof.
 In that respect, it shall also review the gender balance and professional equality policy in preparation for the annual discussion of this matter by the Board of Directors, as provided in Article L.225-37-1 of the French Commercial Code.

-The Governance Committee met seven times in 2019.
-The average attendance rate at the meeting was 100%.
+The Governance and CSR Committee met nine times in 2020.
+The attendance rate at the meeting was 100%.